Internet Store and Ecommerce Solution Provider - Free Web Site - Free Web Space and Site Hosting - Web Hosting - High Speed Internet

 Candle Safety Tips

 Candles are safe products, but may become hazardous when used improperly or in an unsafe manner.
 Fire safety agencies report that the bulk of candle fire incidents are due to consumer inattention to basic fire safety or to the misuse of candles.
+The National Candle Association recommends the following safety tips when burning candles:

 Always keep a burning candle within sight.
 Extinguish all candles when leaving a room or before going to sleep.